-The accumulation of K+ in guard cells is accompanied by increase pH and organic acid (chiefly malic acid) build up.
+The accumulation of K+ in guard cells is accompanied by increased pH and organic acid (chiefly malic acid) buildup.
 The formation of malic acid would produce protons that could operate in H+ and K+ exchange process.
 The remaining organic acid anions are neutralized by K+ ions in the guard cells.

 - Abscisic acid causes loss of K+ from the guard cells.

-- Succulent plants open their stomatas at night.
+- Succulent plants open their stomata at night.